Efficient prescription to search for linear gravitational wave memory from hyperbolic black hole encounters and its application to the NANOGrav 12.5-year dataset: Summary and Discussion

 There are several possible directions that we plan to pursue soon.
 It will be interesting to explore if globular cluster pulsars should be ideal for detecting such LGWM events.
 It is reasonable to expect that pulsar terms could be relevant for such a scenario where our LGWM events can appear in the timing data of globular cluster MSPs with certain time offsets.
 It should be noted that such pulsars are not included in the current PTA efforts due to various difficulties in pursuing deterministic pulsar timing of globular cluster pulsars, attributed to the stochastic nature of globular cluster gravitational potential \cite{blandford1987globular}.
 It may be recalled that we we neglected the effects of pulsar terms in the present effort.
 This is justified as PTA pulsars are generally situated hundreds to thousands of light years away from the SSB, resulting in transient durations much shorter than the time it takes for the pulses to reach the SSB.

 It will be interesting to include spin effects into the current PN accurate description of non-spinning BHs in hyperbolic orbits and explore its PTA implications \cite{de2014gravitational}.
 Another potential direction should be to employ the Effective-One-Body approach for describing the dynamics of unbound BHs \cite{damour2016effective}.
-This approach should be appropriate for describing $h_{+,\times}(t)$ associated with the part of the parameter space that we neglected in the present effort~\cite{nagar2021effective}.
+This approach should be appropriate for describing $h_{\times,+}(t)$ associated with the part of the parameter space that we neglected in the present effort~\cite{nagar2021effective}.
 Recall that we imposed such restrictions to ensure that the PN approximation is indeed valid.
 Another direction involves exploring possible degeneracy between our prescription and the burst signal due to cosmic strings \cite{yonemaru2021searching}.
-It may be noted that such burst events arise through cusps and kinks associated with string reconnection events \cite{damour2001gravitational}.
+It may be noted that such burst events arise through cusps and kinks associated with string re connection events \cite{damour2001gravitational}.
 From a computational perspective, it will be valuable to extend the \texttt{QuickCW}~\citep{becsy2022fast} method to include our linear GW memory searches as this method leverages the mathematical structure of PTA signal expressions to expedite likelihood computations during projection parameter updates (as outlined in Table~\ref{param:tab} in our case).
 This extension should be essential to maintain computational feasibility in upcoming IPTA searches given the anticipated growth in data volumes.
-Further, it will be worthwhile to explore possible astrophysical rates for our linear memory events.
+Another novel direction involves including the Hellings-Downs correlations instead of the current CURN SGWB signal.
+It should be possible re-weight our CURN to achieve the Hellings-Downs correlations by adapting the method described in~\cite{hourihane2023accurate}.
+Further, it should be worthwhile to explore possible astrophysical rates for our linear memory events.